ryan-mcclue/unsw/anat2521/assignment.md

 very few violence in the most simple of societies Warless Societies and the Origin of War

+Steven Pinker: the history of violence civilisation isn't the cause of violence, it's helping us overcome it.
+counter: if you look at mesopatamian civisiliations, a lot of violence increase there...

+The purely Roussean idea to get rid of violence is to go back to the Stone Age

+demonic males richard wrangham: chimps go on raiding parties and stomp other chimps. evidence of violence genes dating back millions of years
+counter: these are cases of disturbed chimps. there are whole other hosts of violence going on there, e.g. killing females in same group, children (not good for reproductive success); hyptohesising due to human impact in general, like humans, they develop a continous range of behaviour

+in general I think violence is learned, either culturally or because of the immediate environment, e.g. scarcity of resources

 You are to evaluate the various theories that have been proposed and choose the one which best fits the evidence.